panubo/strider-deploy/README.md

 ```
 #### Deploy

-AS an example for atomic deployment of two instances, with one new instance created up while another is destroyed.
+As an example for atomic deployment of two instances, with one new instance created up while another is destroyed.

 ```
 export DEPLOY_INSTANCES=2